Prince-Obiuto/School-Project/README.md

-A program to calculate the area of a circle and a sector of an area of angle 65 deg.
+A program to calculate the area of a circle and the area of a sector of a circle whose angle is 65⁰.
 A class assignment on CIT202 for IFT group 2.
-This code implements OOP concepts.
+This code implements/uses OOP concepts.